Lancia Flaminia

 The Lancia Flaminia (Tipo 813/823/824/826) is a luxury car produced by Italian automaker Lancia from 1957 until 1970.
 It was Lancia's flagship model at that time, replacing the Aurelia.
-It was available throughout its lifetime as saloon, coupé and cabriolet.
-The Flaminia coupé and convertible were coachbuilt cars with bodies from several prestigious Italian coachbuilders.
-Four "presidential" stretched limousine Flaminias were produced by Pininfarina for use on state occasions.
+It was available throughout its lifetime as in saloon, coupé and cabriolet body styles.
+The Flaminia coupé and cabriolet were coachbuilt cars with bodies from several prestigious Italian coachbuilders.
+Four "presidential" stretched limousines were produced by Pininfarina for use on state visits.

-There were 12,633 Flaminias sold over 13 years.
-Coupés outsold the four-door saloon, an unusual occurrence otherwise seen at the time only in American compact and midsize models whose coupé versions were standard factory models that cost the same or less than the sedan, while the Flaminia coupés' coachbuilt bodies made them considerably more expensive than the limousine-like Berlina.
+12,633 cars were sold over its 13 year lifespan.
+The coupé outsold the four-door saloon, an unusual occurrence, especially in light of the Flaminia coupés' coachbuilt bodies making them considerably more expensive than the stately Berlina.
+After a seven-year hiatus, the Flaminia was effectively replaced by the Gamma as Lancia's new flagship in 1976.

 Name

 The Flaminia was named after the Via Flaminia, the road leading from Rome to Ariminum (Rimini).
 This respected the established Lancia tradition of naming individual models after Roman roads.